 Host: Deepesh Patel, Editor, Trade Finance Global

-SF: I think the most significant and important compliance-related issue is that the banks, organizations, and regulators – everybody’s always raising the bar.
+SF: I think the most significant and important compliance-related issue for banks and other industry players is to clearly understand what is expected of them by regulators around the world.
 Every single day, for anybody who’s sitting in trade finance, there could be a surprise.
-Our in that situation is to try to find the bad guys; it’s a very difficult thing to do, and we are getting guidance from different global associations, global organisations, global regulators, but there isn’t always a consistent approach.
-I’d say the number one issue is the fact that the bar gets raised in terms of what a financial institution needs to do.
+I’d say the number one issue is that the bar is raised daily in terms of the expectations of a financial institution.
 In many cases, it’s identifying issues that aren’t even in the purview of a financial institution.
-We spend a lot of time talking to the regulators about that, about issues related to KYC (know your customer), money laundering, and talking to not just one regulator, but the regulators around the globe and trying to develop a consistent approach.
+We spend a lot of time talking to regulators globally, about financial crime compliance related to KYC (know your customer) and AML (anti-money laundering), articulating the importance of developing a consistent global approach.
 I would say that is the number one theme.
-There’s a lot of sub-issues in there, but I would say that’s the most important one.
+There are many sub-issues in there, but I would say that’s the most important one.

 SF: The answer is absolutely yes, regarding uncertainty.
 I was referring to it before because it really is what is expected of a financial institution, even in the sanctions space.
-What responsibility does the financial institution (FI) have to identify the bad guys or to make sure we’re not doing business with sanctioned entities or sanctioned countries?
+What is the responsibility of a financial institution to identify the bad guys or to make sure we’re not doing business with sanctioned entities or sanctioned countries?

 Navigating Uncertainty through the Trade Finance Compliance

 DP: Thank you, Stacey.
-I think that just goes to show the importance of BAFT when it comes to representing the banks and FIs to large bodies such as OFAC.
-I think, and I recall, Steven Beck held an excellent round table last year, can you explain a bit more?
+I think that just goes to show the importance of BAFT when it comes to representing the industry, from the banks and FIs, to large bodies such as OFAC.
+I think, and I recall, Steven Beck, at the Asian Development Bank, held an excellent round table last year, can you explain what happened?

-SF: Sure, I’m more than happy to do that.
-Last May or April, he brought together multiple stakeholders who are involved in identifying financial crime and compliance issues.
-He invited the regulators, banks, some corporates, trade associations like BAFT – Tod Burwell, our president and CEO, was there.
-The idea was to bring everyone together to discuss the global consistency issue around AML.
-Particularly money laundering, anti-money laundering – you have to be careful the way you approach it!
-They identified at least five different themes, and I can remember some of those themes that were quite important.
-Following that they had some follow up takeaways, that the industry has actually focused on in the latter part of 2019.
+SF: Last April, Steven Beck brought together multiple stakeholders involved in the oversight of financial crime and compliance issues.
+He invited the regulators, banks, corporates and trade associations like BAFT – Tod Burwell, our president and CEO, was there.
+The idea was to bring everyone together with a goal to develop a global methodology related to regulatory compliance especially around AML.
+The participants identified multiple themes, and I can remember some significant ones that became actionable items for the industry to focus on in the latter part of 2019.

 The Digitization of Financial Compliance

-DP: I think that’s the key there.
-So I guess moving forward, now into 2020 and perhaps pulling on some of the trade finance compliance themes from that roundtable; in your opinion, what are the most pressing issues that banks will be focusing on when it comes to finance compliance?
+DP: In your opinion, what are the most pressing issues that banks will be focusing on when it comes to trade finance compliance?

 The Unintended Consequences of Compliance for the End Consumer